 - When the alarm rings, light up the white light and watch for 3 minutes.
 Not close, of course, from a safe distance.
 This is the very step that moves the circadian clock.

 - Turn off the light and, if possible, continue to sleep until the natural awakening.

 - The inner clock should move about 15 minutes back.
-The next day, drowsiness and morning waking should come 15 minutes earlier.
+The next day, drowsiness and morning waking should occur 15 minutes before.

-- Measuring the time in the inner hours according to the sudden sensation of drowsiness requires that we do not use any sedatives or stimulants that would cause or drowsiness before.
-The feeling of drowsiness should only be an indicator of the melatonin influx from the epiphysis to the blood.
+- Measuring the time in the inner hours according to the sudden feeling of drowsiness requires that we do not use any sedatives or stimulants that would cause or drowse the sleepiness.
+The feeling of drowsiness should only be an indicator of the melatonin influx from the pituitary to the blood.

-- If we are used to taking caffeine (coffee, black / green tea, energy drinks, etc.), restoring a healthy sleeping cycle is a chapter in itself - when sudden total caffeine withdrawal, we will want to sleep for a couple of days.
+- If we are used to taking caffeine (coffee, black / green tea, energy drinks, etc.), restoring a healthy sleep cycle is a chapter in itself - when we suddenly quit caffeine, we will always want to sleep for several days.
 During this time it will not be possible to find out what time our natural circadian clocks are showing.

-- Adjusting the inner clock is important when the retina sees white light and darkness, not whether the brain is in a state of sleep or wakefulness.
+- Adjusting the inner clock is important when the retina sees white light and darkness, not whether the brain is in a state of sleep or waking.
 Evening use of sedatives in the internal time does not in itself move.
-It can only be helped by the fact that when we have closed eyes when we are forced to sleep, less light comes into the retina.
+It can only be attributed to the fact that when we have closed eyes when we are forced to sleep, less light gets into the retina.

 More detailed information on sleep rhythm and wakefulness